Article

 As mentioned above, construction industry payments have added tasks like checking compliance requirements and creating and printing lien waivers, which will add to the time needed to process payments.
 The times above are for general businesses and non-profits, not contractors specifically.

 The direct financial impacts of using paper checks are not all the costs associated with this payment method.
-Here are some other “costs” that you may not have thought of:
+Here are some other, often hidden, “costs” that you may not have thought of, now supported by the latest industry data:

 • Harder to track bank balance